wordofwarning/wordofwarning.org/archive/2020-domestic/august/index.md

 *Presented by* Word of Warning

 What can you make when your kitchen table, bathroom, or garden tent is the stage + your camera is the audience?
-7 artists, 7 commentaries on where we find ourselves…<br>Now that it's over, re-watch the (edited) live stream on YouTube ↓
+7 artists, 7 commentaries on where we find ourselves…<br>Now that it's over, re-watch the (edited) live stream on YouTube below.
 <iframe src="http://youtube.com/embed/AOT29ZTtZAA" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 #### Artists